Tony-sama/pylfit/README.md

 # pylfit
 Python implementation of the main algorithms of the Learning From Interpretation Transitions (LFIT) framework.
-- LF1T: Learning From 1-step transitions
-- LFkT: Learning From k-step Transtions
-- LUST: Learning From Uncertain State Transtions
 - GULA: General Usage LFIT Algorithm
-- ACEDIA: Abstraction-free Continuum Environment Dynamics Inference Algorithm
+- PRIDE: Polynomial Relational Inference of Dynamic Environnement
+- Synchronizer

-Example of the usage of the different algorithms can be found in the examples/ folder use the following command from the root of the repository:
+Example of the usage of the different algorithms can be found in the pylfit_package/tests/examples/ folder use the following command from the tests/ directory:
 ```
-python3 examples/example_lf1t.py
+python3 examples/api_gula_and_pride_example.py
 ```
 ## Getting Started